VisheshSingh/Regex-Decoded/Readme.txt

 METACHARACTERS:

 \d : matches any character digit (same as [0-9])
+\D: not a digit
 \w : matches any word character(a-z, A-Z, 0-9, _)
+\W: not a word charater
 \s: matches whitespace character (space, tabs)
+\S: not a whitespace
 \t: match tab only

 SPECIAL CHARACTERS: